lupyuen/lupyuen.github.io/src/mastodon.md

 1. Tap the __Follow__ button.
 And the __Notify__ button beside it.

 1. That's all!
-When a NuttX Build Fails, we'll see a __Notification in the Mastodon App__...
+When a NuttX Build Fails, we'll see a __Notification in the Mastodon App__ (linking to NuttX Build History)...

 TODO: Pic of notification